singnet/dev-portal/docs/contribute/configuration.md

 <h3 id="social-list">Social list</h3>
 <p>To properly setup social list update <code class="highlighter-rouge">social_list</code> variable in <code class="highlighter-rouge">_config.yml</code>.
 Add as many items as you need.</p>

-<p>At the bottom of the “Getting Started” section you can find list of icons you can use in this list.
-Update <code class="highlighter-rouge">network_name</code> variable to add proper icon.</p>
+<p>At the bottom of the “Getting Started” section you can find a list of icons you can use in this list.
+Update <code class="highlighter-rouge">network_name</code> variable to add a proper icon.</p>

 <div class="example"></div>
 <div class="language-yml highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="na">snet</span><span class="pi">:</span>